shambhavisivan/cs-ui-components/cs-form/README.md

 Generic configurable React form component.

+### 1.0.0-alpha.118:
+* Changed type for rendering icons throughout the project.

+### 1.0.0-alpha.117:
+* Added support for rendering icons and tooltips to form fields.

+### 1.0.0-alpha.116:
+* Fix onBlur for input fields.

 ### 1.0.0-alpha.115:
 * Added onBlur option to csForm component that is called whenever the form loses focus.